Sorry, you need to enable JavaScript to visit this website.

 The following adjustments can be applied by any candidate.
 It is not necessary to apply officially to your force exams contact for:

-• use of text to speech software
+• use of text-to-speech software

 • use of software to change background colour of screen